 1. Oprah Winfrey

 Oprah Winfrey is a talk show host, TV network owner and producer, actress, and author, famous the world over.
 Despite her worldwide fame, Oprah suffers from anxiety to this day.

 Interestingly, Oprah’s anxieties manifested in not wanting to speak with some people or feeling awkward with others.
 This gives all of us hope, because if someone of her fame and notoriety can get over her anxiety and speak in front of the world, then we can all overcome mental health conditions like anxiety.

-Like so many others, the root cause of Oprah’s adult anxiety disorder was trauma in childhood, more specifically sexual abuse.
+Like so many other people with anxiety, the root cause of Oprah’s adult anxiety disorder was trauma in childhood, more specifically sexual abuse.
 By overcoming her ongoing anxiety and using it as a fuel for her success, Oprah is a shining example of what is possible when we open up about our problems and use them as a powerful force in the world.

 “Once you start to make changes, no matter how small, suddenly everything seems possible.”